 Despite its challenges, the Covid-19 pandemic has provided an important catalyst for instant payments, which is now available in more than 50 countries worldwide.
-Despite global innovation, our industry is still stuck in the 30/60/90 day payment cycle.
+Despite global innovation, the moving industry is still stuck in the 30/60/90, and even 120 day payment cycle.

 This has become a massive barrier for some of our partners, often small, family owned companies, who are finding it difficult to survive because the wait for payments has become unsustainable.

 We created Shyft Instant Payments to address this issue, and have, over the past five months rolled this technology out with our partners in the Shyft supply chain.